Redskins hire Ron Rivera as coach

 “After several meetings with Coach Rivera, it was clear he is the right person to bring winning football back to Washington, D.C.,” Snyder said in a statement.
 “He is widely respected around the league as a man of great integrity and has proven to be one of the finest coaches in the country.”

 The 57-year-old of Mexican and Puerto Rican descent is the first minority to be named full-time coach in Redskins franchise history.
-Rivera is the seventh coach hired by Snyder in his two decades of ownership that have included just five playoff appearances.
+Rivera is the seventh coach hired by Snyder in his two decades of ownership, which have included just five playoff appearances.

 Rivera spent the past nine seasons coaching the Panthers, taking them to the Super Bowl in 2015.